About DLF

 Things we do

 The skills and experience within the company enable Michelle and Paul to tender for interesting projects and provide a range of advisory and consultancy services to Indigenous communities.
 Their specialisation is to be available for work in very remote places.
 They have experience in all Far North Queensland and 22 Northern Territory communities including the Tiwi islands.
+They have often worked as Indigenous Liaison Officers bridging communciations between Government project teams and communities.

 Michelle and Paul have considerable education and training experience in curriculum development, assessment and use of Information and Communications Technologies in schools.
 They also have considerable project management, workshop and conference management and project design experience.
+They conduct training/learning programs in Indigenous communities in using Communications technologies and Internet services.

 Digital Learning Futures is interested in further work which provides opportunities to assist Indigenous outstation families, remote communities and schools and Government groups achieve their goals.
 They have experience in project design and management, submission development, training, mentoring and generally drawing on their experience and knowledge to support unusual and creative initiatives in remote communities.

 Digital Learning Futures has undertaken curriculum design projects in Nauru and would be interested in further work developing practical curriculum approaches and professional training for teachers in Pacific nation countries.
 Their specialisation is to design a curriculum with the community and country to provide world class educational opportunities within the country’s resources using a rich task based curriculum.
+Michelle and Paul have also worked in New Guinea.

 Details of the major projects